bcroke19/MASH-Peformance-Analytics/README.md

 ## Overview
 ### Background: MASH Peformance
 This project was for my Senior Project/Portfolio class.
 The project consisted of working with MASH Performance, a sports facility in Savage, MN.
-In the past 10 years, athletes's performance and strenth testing had been tracked to measure progreess in player development.
+In the past 10 years, athletes' performance and strenth testing had been tracked to measure progreess in player development.
 Much of the data had not been cleaned and analyzed for overall trends in player development.

 ### Goals
 - Consolidate Excel sheets into one dataset for more efficient analysis